How Does the Premium Tax Credit Work for Health Insurance?

 - Report your final tax credit amount when filing your federal income taxes.

 You can apply for the advance premium tax credit (APTC) when you apply for health insurance through the marketplace.
-With this program, the government sends advance payments directly to the health insurance company every month.
+With this program, the government sends payments directly to the health insurance company every month.
 This lowers the amount you pay each month for health insurance.

 If money is tight, you should take the advance premium tax credit because it lowers your bills sooner.